 Students not meeting the Satisfactory Academic Progress requirements may appeal their financial aid suspension.
 To do so a student must submit their appeal no later than one month after the term they became suspended in has ended.
 Appeal submission requires they provide the Office of Financial Aid with a signed SAP Appeal Form explaining why their financial aid should not be suspended.
-The SAP Appeal Form is available on-line for downloading and printing, or directly from the Office of Financial Aid.
+The SAP Appeal Form is available from the Office of Financial Aid.
 A student may appeal due to mitigating or extenuating circumstances that could not be influenced, planned for, or prevented by the student (e.g., hospitalization, prolonged illness, death in the immediate family, etc.).
 Documentation verifying the situation is required and must accompany the appeal.